 Ruth holds a triple concentration undergraduate degree (science, psychology, and education) from Excelsior College, and a specialized Graduate Degree in Behaviorism, Special Education, and Psychology from National University.
 Recently she was awarded her Doctorate in Metaphysical Sciences (Theology) for her pioneering work that unites a sexual assault survivor's medical, psychological, and spiritual aspects into a whole person approach to wellness.

 At present, she consults with and advises the Secretary of the Veteran's Administration about veterans whose needs are not being met, advocates for veterans who are survivors of sexual assault, and volunteers in her local community to connect survivors to the very limited resources which are available.
+Ruth is also pursuing her second Doctorate in Mind/Body Medicine at Saybrook University.

 Jennifer Trowbridge - Jennifer is the spouse of a veteran and has a unique understanding of veteran issues.
 She has a strong financial background with an undergraduate degree in accounting from the University of Southern Maine and a MBA from Strayer University.
 At present, she is the Program Director for the Supportive Services for Veteran Families in the Washington Hancock Community Agency, where she formerly served as the Controller (Chief Accountant) who supervised a $6.6 million budget.